 Ever scroll through Netflix and think, “Wow, there aren’t enough animated shows involving hilarious female birds on this streaming platform”?
-Well, same, but don’t worry—that’s all about to change this May when Tiffany Haddish and Ali Wong save the day with their new cartoon, Tuca & Birdie.
+Well, same, but don’t worry—that’s all about to change this May when Tiffany Haddish and Ali Wong save the day with their new cartoon, Tuca & Bertie.

 In the animated series, the two comedians voice 30-something birds who are neighbors in the same apartment building.
 According to a release from Netflix, Haddish’s character Tuca is a “cocky, carefree toucan,” and Wong plays Bertie, an “anxious, daydreaming songbird.”
-The series follows their friendship and looks equal parts endearing and funny AF in the first-look footage Netflix released on March 14th.
+The series follows their friendship and looks equal parts endearing and funny in the first-look footage Netflix released on March 14th.
 And according to Haddish, working on Tuca & Bertie was a dream come true.

 Haddish and Wong couldn’t be more perfect for these roles—and not just because they’re both gifts to humanity.

 “In a lot of ways, it kind of does mirror us because Tiffany’s, like, out there and about and she’s fun and is not repressed, and I’m kind of a recluse and I’m a homebody,” Wong said in the teaser video.
 “I’m like the homebody person who is at home with my husband and my kids.”

 The new series comes from cartoonist Lisa Hanawalt, a producer on our other fave anthropomorphic animated dark comedy, Bojack Horseman.
 Tuca & Bertie hits Netflix on May 3rd, so we don’t have to wait long to see Wong and Haddish in action.